DKV Rottweiler Education Library

 Energy, Environment, and Lifestyle Requirements

-Regardless of gender, Rottweilers are a high-drive working breed and require structured outlets for their energy.
+Regardless of gender, Rottweilers are a working breed and require structured outlets for their energy.

-A Rottweiler is not a passive companion or a low-energy dog.
-If you are looking for a couch potato, the Rottweiler is not the correct breed.
+If you are looking for a low-energy or passive dog, the Rottweiler is not the correct breed.

 Leadership and Ownership Responsibility

-Rottweilers require a confident, structured owner who can provide clear leadership.
+Rottweilers require a confident owner who can provide structure, discipline, and leadership.

 An owner must be capable of: